bragabriel/project-costs-reactjs/README.md

 npm run backend
 ```
 This will serve your backend API at http://localhost:5000.

+Starts the mocked backend server using json-server on port 5000.
+Serves data from the `db.json` file.

 ### 3. Start the React frontend
 In another terminal window, run: